Sacramento, California Population 2020

 In 2002, the Civil Rights Project at Harvard University named Sacramento as America's Most Diverse City.

 Sacramento has one of the highest LGBT populations per capita, ranking 7th among major U.S. cities and third in California.
 About 10% of the population identifies as gay, lesbian, or bisexual.

-The non-Hispanic white population of Sacramento has been in decline since the 1940's.
+The non-Hispanic white population of Sacramento has been in decline since the 1940s.
 In 1940, 94% of the population was white.
 By 1990, the non-Hispanic white population had declined to 53%, which now stands at 34.5%.
-Meanwhile, the Asian population began exploding in the 1980's, followed by the Hispanic population in the 1990s.
+Meanwhile, the Asian community began exploding in the 1980s, followed by the Hispanic population in the 1990s.

 The Spanish explorer Gabriel Moraga discovered the Sacramento Valley and Sacramento River sometime between 1799 or 1932 and gave the area its name after saying the "air was like champagne," thus christening the valley and river after the Catholic sacrament of the Eucharist.

-During the 1840s and '50s, when China was at war with France and Great Britian, many Chinese immigrants made their way to America.
+During the 1840s and '50s, when China was at war with France and Great Britain, many Chinese immigrants made their way to America.
 Many settled first in San Francisco but some eventually found their way to Sacramento.
-Sacramento's Chinatown was situated on I Street and experienced many fires, discrimination and prejudical legislation, including the Chinese Exclusion Act that was not repealed until the 1940s.
+Sacramento's Chinatown was situated on I Street and experienced many fires, discrimination and prejudicial legislation, including the Chinese Exclusion Act that was not repealed until the 1940s.